Flavay Plus® with phosphatidylserine can be helpful for learning and memory—in all ages. (211,

 neurotransmitters, all of which is important to learning, memory and other cognitive functions.
 (127)

-Phosphatidylserine increases communication between cells in your brain by increasing the number of membrane
+Phosphatidylserine increases communication between brain cells by increasing the number of membrane

 receptor sites for receiving messages.
 Phosphatidylserine modulates the fluidity of cell membranes—essential